Immigration Health Surcharge (IHS)

 If you are studying a three-year undergraduate degree course, you will have to pay £776 IHS for each year of your course plus £388 for the additional amount of time you are given on your visa before the start of your course and at the end of your course.
 Therefore, you will have to pay a total of £2,716.

-You can use the Immigration Health Surcharge Calculator to check how much IHS you need to pay.
+Check GOV.UK to see how much IHS you need to pay.

 Find out about refunds on the Government website.